dzangolab/fastify/packages/graphql/README.md

 export default schema;

 ```
-You can define additional schema types in a .gql file.
+You can define additional schemas within the `src/` directory, including any nested subdirectories, using `.gql` files.
 For example, create a new file at `src/graphql/schema.gql`:

 ```graphql
 type Mutation {